hho-1/Movie-App-from-API/README.md

 ### At the end of the project, following topics are to be covered;

--HTML, CSS, React, Firebase Authentication, TailwindCSS, axios, React toastify
+-HTML, CSS, React, Firebase Authentication, TailwindCSS, axios, React toastify, contextAPI

 ![Project 005 Snapshot](firebase-create-app.gif)